-

 AASHE (& STARS)

-NUI Galway is a member of AASHE (Association for the Advancement of Sustainability in Higher Education).
+University of Galway is a member of AASHE (Association for the Advancement of Sustainability in Higher Education).
 AASHE empowers higher education faculty, administrators, staff and students to be effective change agents and drivers of sustainability innovation.
 AASHE works with and for higher education to ensure that our world’s future leaders are motivated and equipped to solve sustainability challenges.

 EAUC